rffmoura/rffmoura/README.md

 🔥 I'm a front-end developer who is passionate about technology, innovations and solutions that contribute to a better digital interaction.
 I'm based in Rio de Janeiro, Brazil.

-👨‍💻 I have gathered experience working with ReactJS in various projects, which helped me to become a mature team worker.
+👨‍💻 I have gathered experience working with ReactJS and NextJS in various projects, which helped me to become a mature team worker.

 🔭 I'm currently working as a front-end developer at [Incentivar](https://incentivar.io/)